View Button & Section

 keyphrase String

-If you don't want the editor to enter a keyphrase manually, you can set a default keyphrase for SEO analysis.
+If you do not want the editor to enter a keyphrase manually, you can set a default keyphrase for SEO analysis.
 Alternatively, you can use a Kirby query to resolve the keyphrase dynamically.

 Kirby queries are only supported when using the SEO Audit section, not the view button.